 94% Of U.S. Teachers spend their own money on their students' behalf

 Fiction: Teachers earn as much as comparable professionals for the amount of work they do.

 Fact: In our 2020 Rankings and Estimates, NEA found that the national average teacher salary is $63,645.
 However, teachers’ economic position has worsened over time.
 Inflation has eroded most of teachers’ salary increases: over the past decade, the average classroom teacher salary has increased 14.1%.
 But, after adjusting for inflation, the average salary has actually decreased by $1,122, or 1.7%.

 The Economic Policy Institute (EPI) notes that comparable professionals with similar education earn higher salaries.
 Nationally, teachers earn 19% less than similarly skilled and educated professionals.
-This "teaching penalty" has increased significantly in the past 20 years – from approximately 2% in 1994 to 19% in 2017.
+This "teaching penalty" has increased significantly over the 20 plus years, from 6% in 1996 to 19% in 2019.